tjklint/PokePC/README.md

 ![Banner](images/collab.png)

-Introducing "PokéPC" – a personalized Pokemon management web app designed for Pokemon enthusiasts and gamers.
-Whether you’re a casual fan of the series, or a dedicated pokemon master, PokéPC will provide you with a streamlined platform to manage your Pokemon collection and build your ultimate fighting team!
+Introducing "PokéPC" – a personalized Pokemon management web app designed for Pokemon enthusiasts.
+Whether you’re a casual fan of the series or a dedicated pokemon master, PokéPC will provide you with a simplistic platform to manage your Pokemon collection and build your team!
 This app is designed for:
-- Pokemon Collectors: For those who find their pleasure in catching and collecting all sorts of Pokemon, PokePC serves as a digital storage system to catalog and organize your Pokemon efficiently.
+- Pokemon Collectors: For those who find their pleasure in catching and collecting all sorts of Pokemon.
+PokePC acts as a digital storage system to catalog and organize your Pokemon.
-- Competitive Gamers: Anyone preparing for battles or tournaments can plan and structure their team, adjusting compositions and strategies directly from PokéPC.
+- Competitive Battlers: Anyone preparing for battles or tournaments can plan and structure their team, adjusting compositions and strategies directly from PokéPC.
 - Casual Players: Even if you play the games for fun, PokéPC offers a simple way to track and manage the Pokemon you’ve captured throughout your adventures.

-Many existing Pokemon management tools online can be cumbersome or lack friendly easy-to-use UIs, making it difficult for players to keep track of their teams effectively.
-PokePC aims to fill this gap by offering a simplistic, intuitive platform that simplifies Pokemon management while still providing depth for serious players.
+Many existing Pokemon management tools online can be overbearing or lack friendly easy-to-use UIs, making it difficult for players to keep track of their teams.
+PokePC aims to fill this gap by offering an intuitive platform that simplifies Pokemon management while still providing depth for serious players.
 With features like easy drag-and-drop team adjustments and details for each Pokemon, PokéPC is the perfect tool for anyone looking to take their Pokemon experience to the next level.

 ## 🧱 Core Functionality

-- Pokemon PC Management: Users can add, update, or remove Pokemon from their PC, which acts as a digital pokemon storage system.
+- Pokemon PC Management: Users can add, update, or remove Pokemon from their PC.
-- Team Management: Users can create and adjust their team of six Pokemon, which is ideal for showing favorites or preparing for battle.
+- Team Management: Users can create and adjust their team of six Pokemon.
 - User Account Management: Registration, login, and logout functionalities for user-specific access and data security.
 - Pokemon Level Tracking: Each Pokemon’s level can be recorded and adjusted as they gain experience in battles.
-- Drag-and-Drop Interface: Users can easily drag POkemon between their PC and active team.
+- Drag-and-Drop Interface: Users can easily drag Pokemon between their PC and active team.

 ### Requirements